jexnator/starter-academic/content/publication/Module Hardware/index.md

 > ● What are the pros and cons of LCD and OLED compared to eachother?<br>

 A LCD display is brighter than an OLED Display.
-For example, this can be crucial for a mobile phone, if you are your smartphone outside a lot.
+For example, this can be crucial for a mobile phone, if you are using your smartphone outside a lot.
 OLED displays promise higher contrast images than LCD displays.
 This is because each individual pixel can be adjusted in brightness, whereas LCD screens can only be darkened in areas.<br>
 </p>
 <p></p><br>